Compare NSW Electricity Providers

 NSW may be behind other parts of the country when it comes to the uptake of solar power, but power suppliers in the state still offer some of the most generous feed-in tariffs.
 Rates of up to 20c/kWh are on offer for exported energy, but be aware that the highest feed-in tariffs do not necessarily translate to the cheapest overall bills.
 When comparing solar plans, it’s important to pay as much attention to the usage and supply charges as the feed-in tariff being offered.

 If conditional discounts don’t really appeal to you, you will find a range of other sign-up incentives offered by retailers in NSW.
-Alinta Energy has a plan that brings a basic subscription to Kayo Sports during the life of the contract, while those with Red Energy can collect Qantas Frequent Flyer points for paying their bills on time.
+AGL has a plan with an included Netflix Basic subscription, while those with Red Energy can collect Qantas Frequent Flyer points for paying their bills on time.
 It’s also common for companies to throw an occasional $50-$100 in sign-up credit at new customers, especially if they sign up online.

 Rewards Programs